mobiusfund/investing/README.md

 Miners are encouraged to emphasize long-term strategies with portfolio management, in contrast to short-term trading in isolated instruments.
 The general goal is to consistently outperform the market by boosting alpha while reducing beta.
 For miners new to portfolio management, the concept of MPT and CAPM can be a good starting point in optimizing strategies and portfolios using machine learning.

-The stand-alone tool `Investing/bin/simst` (Sim Strat) can be convenient for back testing strategies and tuning performance based on historical market data.
+The stand-alone tool `Investing/bin/simst` (Sim Strat) can be convenient for back-testing strategies and tuning performance based on historical market data.

 Note that in contrast to live mining, `simst` may simulate block-level precision based on limited market data.
 The difference in results should not be far off especially in a long-term timeframe.